mateus558/UFJF-MLTK/getting_started/installation.rst

 * C++ compiler with support to C++17
 * Gnuplot >= 5 (Optional, but needed for the Visualization module)

-Command to install all necessary CLI dependencies on Arch linux:
+Command to install all necessary dependencies on Arch linux:

 .. code-block:: cpp